danieldkim/charlotte/README.md

 ### Redirects

 The `tab.load()` method has some special handling for redirects when the `followRedirects` option is `true` (the default).
+When a redirect is handled Charlotte keeps track of the original request that generated the redirect.
+If the page is `reload()`-ed, the original request is attempted again as a server state change that would affect the logic of the redirect may have occurred since the page was originally loaded.

+Charlotte also does some special things for certain kinds of redirects.
 If the location being redirected to is equal to the current page (not including search component of the urls), the tab will automatically `reload()` the current page (with the new location, including new search component if it exists).
 If it's equal to the previous page, the tab will automatically call `back()` on itself and then `reload()` that previous page.
 This is useful, for instance, in a modal form when you want the tab to automatically go back to the previous page after posting the form and to refresh that page's contents.
+Note: if the page being reloaded in either of these scenarios is itself the result of a redirect the special handling mentioned above also applies to that reload.

 There is some magic going on to make this happen as true redirects are transparent to XHR clients.
 Charlotte monkeypatches the Express